 Gaze across the river deep into Japanese legend

 Some of the buildings of Amano Iwato Shrine are actually located on the opposite side of the Iwato River, across from the famous cave and shrine gate.
 There is a place of worship by the river, just behind the shrine, where you can visit with the guidance of a priest and get a great view into the cave.

 The river, the stone towers and the heavenly cave

 Inquire at the main shrine entrance and you'll be able to arrange a guided tour in Japanese with a priest.
 He'll take you down a little path to the river, which is lined with small stone towers to mark this sacred power spot.

-The further you go along the path, the more numerous these little stupas become until they seem to be everywhere.
-You'll then arrive at Amano Yasukawara, and enter the cave of the goddess with your guide.
+The further you go along the path, the more numerous these small stone piles become until they seem to be everywhere.
+You'll then arrive at Amano Yasukawara, and enter the cave where the gods gathered to discuss how to bring Amaterasu out of Amano Iwato with your guide.